genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 `-p <port>` run in a specified port (default: 5000) `--no-browser` don't start the browser automatically

+#### Windows

-Windows: just click on the launcher in the desktop or into the install folder.
+You can launch D-Genies from Start menu, or double-click on the launcher present on the desktop (if chosen during the installation process) or into the installation folder.

 ### Webserver mode